Tarini-1515/BeerukaERC20Blockchain/README.md

 4. The OWNER_ADDRESS from the  Metamask account

-5. Which ever metamask account we have selected, we extract the private key of the same account.
+5. Whichever metamask account we have selected, we extract the private key of the same account.

 ## 8. Token distribution to the mentioned accounts

 1. As we have to distribute 5% of the total supply equally between each of the ETH addresses in the file.
-(e.g. if 100 tokens remain, 5 tokens get distributed into the N accounts in the file - 10 accounts means each get 0.5 tokens)
+(e.g. if 100 tokens remain, 5 tokens get distributed into the N accounts in the file - 10 accounts mean each gets 0.5 tokens)

 2. From the file accounts.txt, we provide the account addresses to the file, to which we would like the token to be distributed